sovrynn/ecdo/0-FOUNDATION-THEORY/oceanic-displacement/README.md

 Chokepoints are areas with concave terrain in which water will get trapped if it flows into, and will be forced to go *around* or *over*.
 For example, most bays and basins form de facto chokepoints.

 In contrast, terrain that forms a convex shape has more of a likelihood to streamline through the water, letting the water move around.
 However, this comes after an initial upward reaction of the water.
-If you have ever stood in the tides of the ocean as they flow out to sea, you'll know that when flowing water encounters obstacles, even if it moves around, will first react in an upward fashion, with strength proportional to the speed of the water, without exception.
+If you have ever stood in the tides of the ocean as they flow out to sea, you'll know that when flowing water encounters obstacles, even if it moves around, it will first react in an upward fashion, with strength proportional to the speed of the water, without exception.

 The earliest chokepoints are all at or under the water.
 These underwater and water-level chokepoints will be the first to drive the water above sea level, from which the water will continue to move to other chokepoints.
 For example, note these massive underwater chokepoints to the east of Japan: